magic-wormhole/magic-wormhole/docs/server-protocol.rst

 Application IDs
 ---------------

-The server isolates each application from the others.
+The server isolates each application from any others.
 Each client provides an “App Id” when it first connects (via the “BIND” message), and all subsequent commands are scoped to this application.
 This means that nameplates (described below) and mailboxes can be reused between